xen-0/CrystalMatch/docs/setup.md

 The professional (paid licence) edition of Pycharm incorporates the `coverage` Python library which provides a rough indication of how much of the code is covered by unit tests.
 The `coverage` tool can be run outside of Pycharm but has not been tested.

-**NOTE:** Avoid running unit tests for the entire repository as system tests also use the python `unittest` framework and take considerably longer to run.
+**NOTE:** System tests also use the python `unittest` framework, running all tests in the repository will take considerably longer than running only the unit tests.

 System Tests
 ============